j2store/userguide/example_to_create_a_configurable_product.md

 ![Create a Configurable Product](conf_create_cart.png)

+* Enter the name for your product.
+* Since you are creating article, you need to tell that the article be treated as product.
+So, select 'Yes'.
+* Select the type of the product, i.e., 'Configurable'.
+* Now, click the 'Save and Continue' button.

-Enter all the details and necessary selections to create a new product and save it in the cart tab.
-Your product will be created and the screen will look like this.
+Your product is successfully created and a message will be displayed like this.

 ![Configurable Created](conf_create_success.png)

+#### General
+Now you need to configure your product with necessary details.
+Begin with general tab.